great-expectations/great_expectations/docs/guides/expectations/advanced/how-to-create-expectations-that-span-multiple-batches-using-evaluation-parameters.md

    :::warning

    In general, the development loop for testing and debugging URN and Evaluation Parameters is not very user-friendly.
 We plan to simplify this workflow in the future.
-In the meantime, we welcome questions in the `Great Expectations discussion forum <https://discuss.great_expectations.io>`_ and `Slack channel <https://great_expectations.io/slack>`_.
+In the meantime, we welcome questions in the [Great Expectations discussion forum ](https://discuss.great_expectations.io) and [Slack channel](https://greatexpectations.io/slack).

    :::